Taccoform Tutorial Series - Part III

 - Now we’re gonna use some of the same variables we’ve used previously.
 Starting with

-, lets try to keep naming consistent by changing the value to"pub-lb-${var.service}-${var.env}"
+name, lets try to keep naming consistent by changing the value to"pub-lb-${var.service}-${var.env}"

 - This will align the droplet name of